Mulund: Theatres and Culture

-Mulund's Mahakavi Kalidas Natyamandir (named after classical Sanskrit Poet Kalidasa) is said to be one of Mumbai's theatre auditoriums.
+Mulund's Mahakavi Kalidas Natyamandir (named after classical Sanskrit Poet Kalidasa) is Mumbai's second largest theatre auditorium.
 In its main hall, it can seat up to 1540 guests.
 Established in 1988, Kalidas Hall is one of the oldest theatres in Mumbai, yet it still remains very popular among Mulund residents.
 Despite its putting up a huge array of shows - from plays to dances and classical music concerts- the hall is maintained in good condition.

 Several cinema halls such as R Mall based multiplex, PVR Mulund & NY cinemas (old JaiGanesh cinema) a cozy multi screen new cinema hall in Mulund East cater to cosmopolitan population.

 Parks and Greenery

 Mulund has a total of 8 parks and gardens, thus there is always one near any locality in the suburb.
-The most of popular of the parks are Chintamani Dwarkanath Deshmukh Gardens and the Johnson & Johnson Park.
-Mulund also has hills which are frequently visited by nature enthusiast for trekking.
-Yogi Hills, connects Mulund to Borivali National Park and it is explored by many people all year around.
+The most popular of the parks are Chintamani Dwarkanath Deshmukh Gardens and Johnson & Johnson Park.
+The Yogi Hills connect Mulund to Borivali National Park, and are explored by many people year round.